Firm-level supply chains to minimize unemployment and economic losses in rapid decarbonization scenarios: Discussion

-In conclusion, we estimated the mitigation potential for the negative side-effects of the massive economic restructuring process which is the green transition.
-Simultaneous consideration of the systemic social relevance of individual firms and their CO$_2$ emissions offers the possibility of designing new decarbonization policies, like a supply-chain sensitive CO$_2$ tax that explicitly considers the systemic effects on emissions and network resilience of any given supply relation between firms.
+In conclusion, our study emphasizes the importance of firm-level production networks in managing the economic outcomes of decarbonization.
+Considering the systematic importance of individual firms can substantially mitigate negative economic side effects of decarbonization strategies.
+Simultaneously considering systemic relevance and CO2 emissions could lead to new decarbonization policies, such as a supply-chain sensitive CO2 tax.
 Similar ideas were explored in financial networks \cite{poledna_elimination_2016} \cite{diem_what_2020} \cite{pichler_systemic_2021}.
-Future research could investigate the potential of such a taxation scheme to accelerate the restructuring of the production network towards decarbonization.
+Future research should investigate the potential of such a taxation scheme to accelerate the restructuring of production networks towards decarbonization.